-A new era has arrived… Did you know you can keep your kidney and still have a fully automated system on your freshwater or reef tank?
+Did you know you can keep your kidney and still have a fully automated aquarium controller for your freshwater or reef tank?

 It's true and Robo-Tank can do it for you too!

-Robo-Tank is a reliable hardware solution for the open-source reef-pi aquarium software that runs on a Raspberry Pi.
-It's available in a complete DIY kit for those who enjoy getting their hands a little dirty or you can receive it fully assembled in a 3D printed case.
+Robo-Tank is a reliable hardware solution for the open-source reef-pi aquarium controller software that runs on a Raspberry Pi.
+The controller available in a DIY kit for those who enjoy getting their hands a little dirty or you can receive it fully assembled in a 3D printed case.

 Robo-Tank controls the equipment on your reef tank or freshwater aquarium with flexibility, ultimately you can use any sensor parameter, timer or macro to control any equipment using the power of reef-pi.